-- 1. Ensure that a thumb drive with the saved configuration is in one of the USB ports. - 2.
+- 1. Ensure that a USB thumb drive with the saved configuration is in one of the USB ports. - 2.
 From the Mobile Bands Edit dialog, select Import Bands. - 3.
-From the file manager window, select the desired configuration file and press Open. - 4.
-The screen will return to the Mobile Bands Edit dialog with the settings from the recalled configuration. - 5.
+From the file manager window, select the desired configuration file and press Open.

+- 4. The screen will return to the Mobile Bands Edit dialog with the settings from the recalled configuration. - 5.
 To apply the configuration, press the "x" in the upper right corner of the dialog.
-A dialog box will ask you to confirm that you want to save the changes.
+A dialog box will ask for confirmation of saving changes.